NagaMahendra007/SmartFalcon-Hyperledgerfabric/README.md

    --> Next using the commands Installation of chaincode package,Aprrove of chaincode definition, Commiting the chaincode  to  the definition of chaincode
    --> Invoking the chaincode and Upgrading it and identifiying using the Sequence number incremented by 2

 LEVEL 3:( Develop a rest api for invoking smart contract and deployed it into hyperledger fabric test network and creates a docker image for rest api)
      Fabric gateway  client APIs is a service which manages the following transaction steps:
      Evaluate a transaction proposal,Endorse a transaction proposal,Submit a transaction, wait for a commit status and recive chaincode events
     -->Run Fabric Application reference provides an way to Query and Updates the ledger
         1. Setting up a blockchain network
-        2. Run the sample application to intercat with smart contracts -->creates a gRPC connection
-    -->Query all assets, Create a new asset, Update an asset, Query the updated asset,Handle Transaction errors
+        2. Run the sample application to intercat with smart contracts -->creates a gRPC connection in pkg using GO Language -->Query all assets, Create a new asset, Update an asset, Query the updated asset,Handle Transaction errors